-A: A mobile license is valid throughout the State of Ohio.
-You will obtain the mobile license from the health district where your business headquarters is located.
+A mobile license is valid throughout the State of Ohio.
 All equipment, restrictions, and approved menu will be placed on the back of the mobile license.
 The original license must accompany the mobile unit at all times.
 Be aware that restrictions based on equipment will be placed on the mobile license, and the mobile operator is subject to removal from events and locations if all restrictions are not met.
 These restrictions can be anything from requiring a generator, only operating when a potable water hookup is available, equipment trailer must accompany, etc.